oicr-gsi/vidarr/plugin-guide.md

 The workflow engine will be given the complete input to the workflow (with real paths provided by the input provisioners) and the workflow itself.
 Once the workflow has completed, it must provide a JSON structure that references the output of the workflow.
-Vidarr will identify the output files generated by the workflow engine and they will be passed to the output provisioners.
+Víðarr will identify the output files generated by the workflow engine and they will be passed to the output provisioners.

 After the output provisioners have completed, the workflow engine will be called again to cleanup any output, if this is appropriate.
 If the workflow engine does not support cleanup, it should gracefully succeed during the clean-up (and clean-up recovery) methods.

-The class `BaseJsonWorkflowEngine` is a partial implementation that can store crash recovery information in a JSON object of the implementer's choosing, making recovery easier.
+This plugin type uses the [operations API](#operations-api).

 # Unload Filters
 Unload filters implement `ca.on.oicr.gsi.vidarr.UnloadFilterProvider` and